CaglayanCaliskan/BookListApp/README.md

 # BookListApp

-This is just an example for how to use LocalStorage
+This is just an example for how to use LocalStorage.
+Try to add a new book and refresh page.

 ## Used Technologies